arpcard/CARPDM/README.md

 ## License

 Use or reproduction of these materials, in whole or in part, by any commercial organization whether or not for non-commercial (including research) or commercial purposes is prohibited, except with written permission of McMaster University.
-Commercial uses are offered only pursuant to a written license and user fee.
-To obtain permission and begin the licensing process, see the [CARD website](https://card.mcmaster.ca/about).
+For full details see [CARD website](https://card.mcmaster.ca/about).

 ## Citation